He looks up at me, ‘But I don’t want chicken for dinner. I want apples.” Um, child, what on earth gave you the idea that this was up for discussion?

 People who are healthy crave healthy things to eat.

-What to do about gut-flora-caused picky eating
+How to solve gut-flora-caused picky eating

 First, we make sure that it’s not an abundance issue.
 We don’t snack.
 When we offer snacks all day long, kids (and adults) never get to use that so-called ‘best seasoning’.